The Best Medicare Supplement (Medigap) Plans in New Jersey

 Original Medicare provides coverage for many of the services you need, but it also comes with some out-of-pocket costs that may not fit your budget.
 New Jersey Medicare Supplement Insurance, also known as Medigap, covers some of these costs so that you can continue getting the care you need without breaking the bank.

 Although New Jersey Medigap provides extra coverage for Original Medicare enrollees, many people aren't aware of the benefits.
-In New Jersey, only 480,748 individuals were enrolled in a Medigap plan in 2018 — just 36.9% of New Jersey's Original Medicare beneficiaries.
+In New Jersey, only 480,748 individuals are enrolled in a Medigap plan — just 36.9% of New Jersey's Original Medicare beneficiaries.
 If you don't already have New Jersey Medigap coverage, use the information below to identify the best plan for your needs.

 You can find Medicare Supplement plans where you live by comparing plans from several different insurance companies online.